theendofeverything/engine_2025/README.md

 ## pylint - too many instance attributes

-If a Class has "too-many-instance-attributes", add this above the Class definition to disable the warning:
+If a Class has "too many instance attributes", add this above the Class definition to disable the warning:

 ```python
 # pylint: disable=too-many-instance-attributes
 ```

 *Rationale*: It is early days in the codebase and you know you will refactor many of these attributes into their own class

 ## Use try/except to find modules inside lib